 reductio ad absurdum

-(rɪˈdʌktɪəʊ æd æbˈsɜːdəm)n
+(rɪˈdʌktɪəʊ æd æbˈsɜːdəm)

 1. (Logic) a method of disproving a proposition by showing that its inevitable consequences would be absurd